Television and movies tell us what real love should look like, but somehow, something has been lost in the definition.

 A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another. - John 13:34-35

-Like in any relationship, developing a relationship with Jesus takes time and energy.
-Whether you've just decided to follow Jesus for the first time, or you've recommitted your life to Him, this series of four articles will lay a firm foundation to grow deeper in your relationship with Jesus.
+As with any relationship, developing a relationship with Jesus takes time and energy.
+Whether you've just decided to follow Jesus, or have recommitted your life to him, this series of four articles will lay a firm foundation to help you grow deeper in your relationship with Jesus.

 Praying is simply having a conversation with God.
 It's asking Him for your needs, yes, but it's also a time when you can praise Him for who He is and learn to hear His voice.